 Duas for anxiety – There is one thing that I am asked about repeatedly and that is about my battle with Anxiety.
 I wrangled with it for many years and I know my triggers well.

 **Our Free ‘Duas for Anxiety Ebook is now available via Letter’s of Hope.
-Alternatively grab the free PDF below.

-However, my experience of anxiety has changed over the years.
+My experience of anxiety has changed over the years.
 Nowadays I rarely suffer from panic attacks Alhamdulillah.

 Anxiety though, still looms away in the background waiting to turn up uninvited to special events with me BUT I have learnt how to manage it better and one of the ways I do that is by reciting Duas.

 There are a few more things that I do that have helped me considerably.
 More on that coming soon.